telegraph-pole-head/CS188-UCB-/w1/lec1.md

 **All these search algorithms are the same except for fringe strategies**

 ## Uninformed Search Methods
-When we *have no knowledge of the location of goal states in our search tree*, we are forced to select our strategy for tree search from one of the techniques that falls under the umbrella of uninformed search.
+When we *have no knowledge of the location of goal states in our search tree*, we are forced to select our strategy for tree search from one of the techniques that fall under the umbrella of uninformed search.

 Search Properties:
 - **completeness**: there *exists* a solution to the search problem, is the strategy guaranteed to find it given infinite computational resources?